Subscription

 .then((res) => {

-// User 'B' no longer have access to user A's subscription group 1.
+// User B no longer has access to user A's subscription records.

 blockSubscriber(option): Promise<string>